 If the applicant is under 18 years of age, a completed NVB 3 - Parent\Guardian Consent Form will be required.

-Please note that where the applicant is under the electronic correspondence will issue to the Parent\Guardian.
-This being the case, the applicant must provide their Parent\Guardian Email address on this form.
+Please note that where the applicant is under 18 years of age the electronic correspondence will issue to the Parent\Guardian.
+This being the case, the applicant must provide their Parent\Guardian Email address and phone number on the NVB 1 form.